UffizziCloud/uffizzi_cli/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/UffizziCloud/uffizzi_cli.
-See `CONTRIBUTING.md` in this repository.
+Bug reports and pull requests are welcome.
+See [`CONTRIBUTING.md`](CONTRIBUTING.md) in this repository.

 ## License